-Last week the Blanchard family was vacationing in the Black Hills of South Dakota.
-Not necessarily the first destination on travelers’ bucket lists, I quickly fell in love with the area.
+Last week the Blanchard family was passing through the Black Hills of South Dakota.
+Not necessarily the first destination on travelers’ bucket lists, but I’ve quickly fell in love with the area.
+There’s something about the Black Hills that just makes my outdoor-loving self happy.

-If you’ve ever driven to/from Rapid City, you’ve almost surely seen these signs for the well-known Wall Drug store.
+Nearby is Rapid City, and if you’ve ever driven to/from/through this area, you’ve almost surely seen these signs for the well-known Wall Drug store.

 Littered every mile or so across I-90 and surrounding highways, this isn’t one of Wall Drug’s marketing campaingns, it’s THE marketing campaign.